myrojoylee/portfolio-mjlee/README.md

 ## Description

 This work recreated the professional portfolio using React!
 React-based bootstrap components, Font Awesome imports, and React Router were used in this work.
+[Vite](https://vitejs.dev/) was used to set up the app and [Netlify](https://www.netlify.com/?attr=homepage-modal) was used for deployment.

 ## Usage

 The live site can be found [here](https://myrojoylee.netlify.app/).

 https://github.com/myrojoylee/portfolio-mjlee/assets/120980593/8ad06679-9562-4217-9aaa-8bc0531feb29